 Plants react not only to abiotic factors like climate, but also to the presence of other plants and microorganisms in the soil.
 The interaction can be positive if, for example, resources are used complementarily but also negative if pathogens are infecting plants.
 At the community level, these interactions are difficult to investigate.
 Molecular tools can help to differentiate between the responses of individual species and communities.
 Our work is focused on the effect of grassland diversity on (1) the link between above- and below- ground diversity; and (2) the link between plant diversity, soil organic matter (SOM) dynamics and export of dissolved organic matter.
 In short term experiments we use isotopic labeling to trace the effect of diversity on how carbon is allocated from plants to soil microorganisms and SOM (Ecotron Experiment).
 In the long term we investigate if higher plant diversity gives the insurance for a long term success of the community, even if some individual species of the community may fail (Jena Experiment).

 Understanding of the links between ecosystems and past and present climate will improve our prediction for future climates and how they may affect biodiversity and ecosystem function.
 Reconstructions of the Holocene climate are strongly linked to information from polar ice cores, while climate reconstructions for larger areas that permit separation of the effects of local climate effects from large-scale circulation patterns are still very sparse.
 The group explores the use of hydrogen isotopes of biomarkers as a proxy for palaeoclimate reconstructions.
 A major focus has been the construction of quantitative transfer functions that link hydrogen isotopes to the hydrologic cycle across humid, tropical, boreal and mountain ecosystems.
-These methods are now being applied to the large-scale climate reconstructions of monsoon variation in the past 10,000 years on the Tibetan plateau (TiP) and Kyrgyzstan (CADY).
+These methods are now being applied to the large-scale climate reconstructions of monsoon variation in the past 10,000 years on the Tibetan plateau (TiP), Kyrgyzstan (CADY)and Sri Lanka.